nikoladevelops/godot-blast-bullets-2d/README.md

 scons platform=web target=template_release
 ```

-### For IOS and MacOS
+### For IOS and macOS
 Due to me not having these OS-es I can only give you short instructions on what to look for and which files you need to edit.

 First of all this whole library relies on <b>GDExtension</b> so it has a <b>.gdextension</b> file with path locations of the binaries it needs to load.
 See [godot_cpp's .gdextension file](https://github.com/godotengine/godot-cpp/blob/master/test/project/example.gdextension) vs [mine](https://github.com/nikoladevelops/godot-blast-bullets-2d/blob/main/.gdextension).
 Also notice how their <b>SConstruct</b> file differs from mine and add the missing logic: [theirs](https://github.com/godotengine/godot-cpp/blob/master/test/SConstruct) vs [mine](https://github.com/nikoladevelops/godot-blast-bullets-2d/blob/main/.gdextension).
-Research on which toolchain you need for <b>IOS</b> and for <b>MacOS</b>, download them and then run the same scons commands, but for your desired platform and other desired arguments.
+Research on which toolchain you need for <b>IOS</b> and for <b>macOS</b>, download them and then run the same scons commands, but for your desired platform and other desired arguments.
 See the official [GDExtension Documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/index.html) or search for some tutorials online.
 Sadly <b>GDExtenstion</b> is not well documented, so you might spend some time searching.
 I recommend joining <b>Godot's Discord Server</b> it has a <b>gdnative-gdextension channel</b> so you might find some help there.

 </details>